yiliyu1211/TimeSeries_Regression_Ensembling_Model/README.md

 # TimeSeries_Regression_Ensembling_Model

-Using time series model and regression model on forecasting Bitcoin price and showcase the power of the ensembling model of the two
+Use time series model and regression model on forecasting Bitcoin price and showcase the power of the combined model of the two

 # Data